News

 As Director of AI + Life Sciences at the Institute for Experiential AI, Scarpino and his team use AI to uncover the nonlinear relationships that exist between discrete biological data sets — things like the genome, transcriptome, proteome, or phenotype.
 Life scientists call these “multi-omic data.”

-Menichetti is a principal investigator and faculty at Harvard Medical School, as well as a member of the Network Science Institute at Northeastern University.
+Menichetti is a faculty member at Harvard Medical School, as well as an affiliated faculty member of the Network Science Institute at Northeastern University.
 As supervisor on the Foodome Project, she applies network science to unveil and map the mechanistic relationships between food molecules and human health.
 Characterizing the bioactivity of food molecules relies on tools compatible with drug discovery, and any methodological steps forward could inspire drug design and novel therapeutics.

 Every scientific discipline deals with data, but the life sciences are unique in that they matured alongside the big data revolution.
 Machine learning, in particular, has been instrumental in scaling analysis of biological systems to the size of modern data sets.
 The problem is that, despite being large and complex, modern multi-omic data are still sparse.
 Consider that if each of our roughly 22,000 genes had only two possible mutations, that would still lead to over 200 million combinations.
 Now imagine that those genes could be turned on or off (gene expression) and the function of their protein products modulated by the environment.
 While we may have lots of data about these interactions, they are not sufficiently dense to accurately model living systems.